sevansup/HogwartsLegacyOptimizer/README.md

 **Automatic Method (only for Steam Deck):**

-Download the HogwartsDeckOptimizer-V02.sh file, right click on it > properties > permissions > check the box for "is executable."
+Download the [Release](https://github.com/sevansup/HogwartsLegacyOptimizer/releases), unzip the .zip file.
+Select the HogwartsDeckOptimizer-V02.sh file, right click on it > properties > permissions > check the box for "is executable."
 Then just click and run it.

 **Manual Method (works on Windows too):**